colebaril/Personal_Website/content/posts/Winnipeg Mosquitoes/Week 25/index.md

   </div>
 </div>

+## West Nile Virus

+Manitoba Health carries out West Nile virus surveillance throughout the province by monitoring *Culex tarsalis* mosquitoes, the main vector for West Nile virus in Manitoba.
+To date, there have been no human cases of West Nile virus acquired in the province and no positive *Culex tarsalis* mosquito pools.
+Moreover, *Culex tarsalis* trap counts are low, but slowly increasing ([Manitoba Health](https://www.gov.mb.ca/health/wnv/stats.html)).

 ## Data

 If you are interested in this data, visit my interactive app [here](https://colewb.shinyapps.io/Mosquito_Monitor/).
 If you are interested in receiving daily update notifications when the city updates their data, follow the Twitter account [here](https://x.com/MosquitoMonitor).